Joben28/SimpleWPF/README.md

         Title="MainWindow" Height="350" Width="525">
 ````

 **You likely will see an error** stating: `Partial declaration must not specify different base classes`, or you may just simply recieve a crash on launch.
-In order to fix this, we need to jump to our `MainWindow` code-behind, and remove the base class `Window`.
+In order to fix this, we need to jump to our `MainWindow` code-behind, and remove the base class `Window`. **Also, keep in mind you will need to add the appropriate namespace for SimpleWindow in your MainWindow code-behind.**

 *Example of Window code-behind*
 ````C#